v8187/regex/README.md

 This tool is still in development mode and may have few bugs.

 It is an Open Source Project.
 Feel free to contrinute to it.

+Examples given in the Library are for learning purposes only and may fail for few use-cases.